FDUguchunhui/Grape-Pi/README.md

 sub-folders: protein, interaction, and reference (optional).

-The  **protein** folder must contain only one csv or tsv file: the first column must be protein ID and other columns contains additional protein features.
+The  **protein** folder must contain only one csv or tsv file: the first column and second column must be protein ID and raw protein score, and other columns contains additional protein features.

 The **interaction** folder must contain only one csv or tsv file: the first and second columns must be same type protein ID (e.g. Uniprot